zilongshanren/dotfiles/README.md

     Now, you can put cocos2d-x(cpp,lua) project under ~/workspace/cocos2d-x directory,put cocos2d-html5 project under
     ~/workspace/cocos2d-html5

-##Enable blogit plugin
-    you should modify plugin/Blogit.vim, set your own site address,username and password

 #Tips:
     if you want to use the full power of these vim plugins, you should install python,ruby ctags,jsctags